polyfy/polylith/readme.md

 In Polylith we avoid this problem by separating the development project from production.
 Thanks to components, we can create any project we want by putting the bricks we need into one place.
-This allow us to optimize the development environment for productivity while in production, we can focus on fulfilling non functional requirements like performance or up time.
+This allows us to optimize the development environment for productivity while in production, we can focus on fulfilling non functional requirements like performance or up time.

 Right now, our `development` project mirrors the `command-line` project:<br>